UWPCE-PythonCert/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

 After that command, git will be "in" the develop branch -- anything you change will only be reflected in that branch.

 .. note:: A git "branch" is an independent "version" of your code where you can write and change code, create and delete files, etc, and it will be kept separate from the main code.
 When you are happy with this version, it can be merged into the main branch.
-For the purposed of this course, it will not be merged into the main branch until it has been reviewed, and both you and your instructors think its done.
+For the purposed of this course, it will not be merged into the main branch until it has been reviewed, and both you and your instructors think it's done.

 If you get an error from this command that says::

     fatal: A branch named 'develop' already exists

-That means two things:
+That means one of two things:

  1) You have already created a develop branch.
-IN which case you chould already be using it, or you can "check it out" again: `git checkout develop`
+In which case you should already be using it, or you can "check it out" again: `git checkout develop`

 or

  2) That branch was created already by gitHub classroom.
 Which you'd think would be nice, but it turns out that the way it's created doesn't allow the next steps: the Pull Request.
-THe solution in this case is to use a different name for your working branch, e.g.
+The solution in this case is to use a different name for your working branch, e.g.

 ::